GCSchmidt/cascad-ai/README.md

 Notes:
 - The `-o/--output` flag is currently unused by the script; the environment-graph plot always saves to `output/`.
 - Scoring depends on the trained YOLO token detector.
-Some score-card functions (e.g. Elk B/D, Salmon, Hawks C/D) are still placeholders that return `0`, so results for those entries are not yet complete.
+Some score-card functions (e.g. Elk A/B/D, Hawks B/C/D) are still placeholders that return `0`, so results for those entries are not yet complete.

 ## Ideas
 - remove background to prevent token incorrect token detection